joaoantoniocoelho/joaoantoniocoelho/README.md

 ## hi there 👋☕

-i'm a brazilian full stack developer, focused on back end, i love writing code to solve problems and make life easier.
+i'm a brazilian back end developer, i love writing code to solve problems and make life easier.

-working with java, spring boot, typescript, node.js and react at [safepag](https://safepag.com/).
+building software with java, spring boot, typescript, node.js and react.js at [safepag](https://safepag.com/).

 ###  Reach me at